Notes and Posts

 Alignment Pretraining: AI Discourse Causes Self-Fulfilling (Mis)alignment

-Models pretrained on realistic or artificially upsampled negative AI discourse become less aligned after benign fine-tuning, while models pretrained on only positive AI discourse become more aligned.
-This suggests a self-fulfilling prophecy mechanism—curating targeted, positive AI datasets for pretraining ensures favourable alignment priors as initializations for post-training.
+Models pretrained on negative AI discourse (realistic or upsampled) become less aligned after benign fine-tuning, while models pretrained on only positive AI discourse become more aligned.

 Read on LessWrong → -